-Etymological investigation reveals Robin Hood to be a purely mythological — in no way historical — figure whose name is an Anglicised hybrid of the Robin element from Gaelic: apparently two (co-)roots in ruadhrí and rìbhinn; qualified by the Hood element from Welsh (hud).
-The meaning of the latter is ‘devil’, as in denoting a former religion now supplanted; the former has two meanings: (1) ‘the red king’ — the generic ‘bleeding god’ of ‘regeneration’ mythologies, where the sympathetic magic ritual of the blood of a ‘sacred king’ is thought to be required to be spilled on the land to ensure its fertility; and (2) ‘the maiden queen’, which is the goddess, the pan-Celtic Bríd(e)/ Bríg(id)/ Brigantia, to whom the blood sacrifice is made.
+Etymological investigation reveals Robin Hood to be a purely mythological — in no way historical — figure whose name is an Anglicised hybrid of the Robin element from Gaelic: apparently two (co-)roots in ruadhrí and rìbhinn; qualified by the Hood element also from Gaelic, hud.
+The meaning of the latter is ‘enchanted’; the former has two meanings: (1) ‘the red king’ — the generic ‘bleeding god’ of ‘regeneration’ mythologies, where the sympathetic magic ritual of the blood of a ‘sacred king’ is thought to be required to be spilled on the land to ensure its fertility; and (2) ‘the maiden queen’, which is the goddess, the pan-Celtic Bríd(e)/ Bríg(id)/ Brigantia, to whom the blood sacrifice is made.
 The ‘red king’ figure as the ‘bridge’, as it were, between the human and the supernatural, unsurprisingly appears to have become confused with the deity, and hence the co-roots rather than a single one.

 To expand …..